 Did I mention pie pumpkins are really, really hard on the outside?

 3. Once you are able to cut through it, cut the pumpkin in half.

 4. Scoop out the pulp and seeds from the center.

 5. Save the seeds for snacking, following directions on how to make pumpkin seeds – you can even hold them in the fridge for a few days until you’re ready to deal with them.

 6. Place the two halves face down on a cookie sheet or baking dish with a little water in the bottom.

 7. Bake at 400F (or even 350F if you’ve got dinner in the oven too) for 45-60 minutes, or until a fork easily pierces the outside and the flesh inside is very soft.

-8. Allow to cool a bit for handling.
+8. Allow it to cool a bit before handling.

 That’s it!
 Now you have homemade pumpkin puree to use in any recipe.
 Baking squash follows the same strategy.

 You can freeze the pumpkin (or squash) puree pre-measured in 1-cup or 2-cup portions in a zippered bag for ease of use later.